The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Other causes of cheek swelling

-Often, patients have questions about why the cheek is swollen, but the tooth does not hurt?
-The gum is swollen, the cheek is swollen inside - this may indicate the development of a flux or the eruption of a wisdom tooth.
-In such a situation, analgesics are prescribed, they neutralize pain.
+Patients often have questions about why the cheek is swollen, but the tooth does not hurt?
+The gums are swollen, the inside of the cheek is swollen - this may indicate the development of gumboil or the eruption of a wisdom tooth.
+In such a situation, analgesic medications are prescribed to neutralize pain.
 You will need to rinse your mouth.
 You can use an antiseptic or warm saline solution.
-As your wisdom teeth grow, replace your hard-bristled toothbrush with a softer one.
+As your wisdom tooth grows, replace your hard-bristled toothbrush with a softer one.

-The cheek may also swell after a tooth filling.
-This means that sanitary and hygienic standards were violated during the treatment, or the filling technology was not carried out correctly.
-You still need to go to the dentist, even if your cheek is swollen, but your teeth do not hurt.
-Swelling of the cheek, may not even be accompanied pain syndrome because the dental nerve was removed.
+The cheek may also become swollen after filling a tooth.
+This means that during the treatment, sanitary and hygienic standards were violated or the filling technology was carried out incorrectly.
+You still need to see a dentist, even if your cheek is swollen, but your teeth don’t hurt.
+Swelling of the cheek, may not even be accompanied pain syndrome, since the dental nerve was removed.

-If the abscess continues, then the filling will have to be removed and treated again.
+If the abscess continues, the filling will have to be removed and treated again.

 Another cause of swelling may be a cheek injury.
-If the integrity of the tooth has been broken, and the chip has injured the cheek from the inside, it is necessary to make a roller of sterile cotton wool and place it between the tooth and the cheek.
-Then go to dentistry.
-The doctor will grind the chipped area, and put a seal, if necessary.
+If the integrity of the tooth has been compromised and the chip has injured the cheek from the inside, it is necessary to make a roller of sterile cotton wool and place it between the tooth and the cheek.
+Then go to the dentist.
+The doctor will polish the chipped area and put a filling, if necessary.

 A cheek injury can be caused by more than just a piece of a chipped tooth.
-The cause of swelling can be insect bites, as well as injuries caused by blunt objects.
+The cause of swelling may be insect bites, as well as injuries caused by blunt objects.
 In these cases, compresses (cold and hot) and special ointments, which can be found in any pharmacy, will help relieve swelling.
-From insect bites, Suprastin, an antihistamine, helps well.
+Suprastin, an antihistamine, helps well against insect bites.

-What to do if the cheek is swollen, the gums are swollen, but the tooth does not hurt?
+What to do if your cheek is swollen, your gums are swollen, but your tooth doesn’t hurt?

 Often mothers ask the question “The child’s cheek is swollen, what should I do?
-The tooth does not hurt obvious signs there are no dental problems."
+The tooth doesn't hurt and obvious signs There are no traces of dental problems.”

-Indeed, problems with the teeth and oral cavity are not always the reasons for the formation of a tumor on the cheek.
-Inflammation of the lymph nodes and upper respiratory tract, may be accompanied by swelling of the cheeks.
-Your cheek may be blown out, and an anti-inflammatory, pain reliever such as ibuprofen can help relieve the puffiness.
+Indeed, the reasons for the formation of a tumor on the cheek are not always problems with the teeth and oral cavity.
+Inflammation of the lymph nodes and upper respiratory tract, may be accompanied by swelling of the cheek.
+It is possible that your cheek is swollen, and an anti-inflammatory, pain reliever such as Ibuprofen can help relieve the swelling.

-It is forbidden to warm up the lymph nodes due to the threat of sepsis.
-If the inflammatory process proceeds with a high temperature, a doctor's call is required.
+Warming the lymph nodes is prohibited due to the threat of sepsis.
+If the inflammatory process occurs with a high temperature, calling a doctor is mandatory.

 First aid